 Guard Dogs that Shed Less

-Guard dogs not only bark at intruders but also have the courage to attack when needed.
+Guard dogs bark at intruders and are natural alert buzzers.
 If you are looking for a guard dog that does not shed a lot, there are quite a few options to choose from.

 The Giant Schnauzer is a breed with signs of minimal shedding.
 Giant Schnauzers are intelligent and calm but require regular exercise.
 Weighing an average of 70 to 100 pounds, these dogs grow to a height of 60 to 70 cm.
 They have a wiry and dense outer coat, along with a soft undercoat.
 Giant Schnauzers can be a real threat to intruders.
 These dogs are favorites for people looking for large guard dogs that do not shed much.

 Boston Terriers are a US breed, a cross of White English Terriers with Bulldogs.
-They happen to be one of the first dog breeds trained for dog-fighting.
 They have a compact build with erect ears and a short tail.
-The average height of Boston Terriers range from 38 to 43 cm long, while their average weight ranges between 10 and 25 pounds.
-Though friendly and gentle, they are quite protective about their owners.
+The average height of Boston Terriers ranges from 38 to 43 cm long, while their average weight ranges between 10 and 25 pounds.
+Though friendly and gentle, they are quite protective of their owners.

-They are also referred to as 'hypoallergenic' dogs, which means that they less likely to cause allergies in individuals.
-Under good training, the Boston Terrier can become a very effective guard dog.
+They are also referred to as ‘hypoallergenic’ dogs, which means that they are less likely to cause allergies in individuals.

 This fairly rare breed is originally from Portugal.
 Portuguese water dogs are highly intelligent and have curly coats.
 They are gifted with webbed toes, which help them swim.
 They grow to an average height of 50 to 60 cm, with an average weight of around 40 to 60 pounds.
 Their excellent companionship and minimal shedding make this breed highly suitable for individuals suffering from allergies.

-With their loud and distinctive bark, they are quite effective as watch dogs, and can be trained to become guard dogs as well.
+With their loud and distinctive bark, they are quite effective as watchdogs.
 The breed has a history of retrieving things from the water, guarding boats, and carrying messages from one boat to another.

 Argentine Mastiffs are muscular and strong, and have a white short coat.
 They were initially used in the hunting of animals like boars.
 They grow to an average height of 60 to 70 cm, with an average weight of 90 to 120 pounds.
 Given their high intelligence and loyalty, these dogs are used in military units, search operations, and secret services.
 They are very effective as guard dogs too.
 They shed much less than other breeds, and can turn out to be real protectors under varied circumstances.

 Also known as Waterside Terriers, Airedale Terriers were bred to hunt otters.
-With an average weight of 55 to 66 pounds, and height of 50 to 60 cm at withers, this is the largest of all terriers that originated in Britain.
+With an average weight of 55 to 66 pounds and a height of 50 to 60 cm at withers, this is the largest of all terriers that originated in Britain.
 They have a hard and short-haired double coat that needs regular grooming.
 These are very intelligent dog breeds with natural hunting instincts.
-Though they can be easily trained in dog obedience, they need a firm trainer or owner.
+Though they can be easily trained with positive force-free training methods.

 They are usually friendly with other household pets and strangers, but their protective instincts may be piqued if they sense something suspicious.

 A favorite of many dog lovers because of its affectionate and friendly disposition, the poodle is an excellent choice for a low-shedding dog breed.
 The dog has an average height of about 38 cm, along with an average weight of 45 to 70 pounds.
-This intelligent dog breed requires its own space and may be a little high-nosed about its animals friends.
-It is a playful dog that loves people, but is quick to sound an alert when it finds an intruder.
+This intelligent dog breed requires its own space and maybe a little wary of other animals.
+It is a playful dog that loves people but is quick to sound an alert when it finds an intruder.